NBA Playoff semis: Cavaliers rally late, beat Pistons for 3-2 lead

 “They started doubling and getting the ball out of Cade’s hands.
 We’ll find ways to fix it.
 We’ll be better,” Pistons coach JB Bickerstaff said.

-Cleveland pushed their lead to four early in the fourth quarter, but Detroit responded with a 15-2 run to take a 100-91 advantage with just under four minutes left.
+Cleveland pushed their lead to four early in the fourth quarter, but Detroit responded with a 15-2 run to take a 100-91 advantage with just less than four minutes left.

 Cleveland missed their first nine shots of the period before rallying late, eventually pulling even at 103 on Mobley’s two free throws with 45.2 seconds to play.
 The Cavaliers had a chance to win, but were unable to get a shot off on their final possession before time expired.